Best Nursing Pillow, Bra and More 2020

 There are two options with nursing pads: disposable and reusable.
 Common sense tells you that reusable breast pads make the most economical sense, particularly if you plan to have more children.
 Still, if you aren’t a big leaker, don’t plan to breast feed for long or just need something quick and easy when you’re on the go, disposables are handy.

-What’s the secret to these disposables nursing pads?
+What’s the secret to the Lansinoh disposables nursing pads?
 The same type of super absorbent polymer that makes your baby’s diapers so absorbent.
 That makes them super thin too so you aren’t embarrassed by telltale “bulls-eyes” in your bra.

 Moms also love the individually wrapped pads because they can just grab a couple and throw them in the diaper bag on the way out of the house.
 Interestingly, moms were divided on whether they like contoured or flat pads or those with adhesive strips or without—you may have to sample a few varieties to see what works best for you.

-If you prefer reusable, washable pads, Medela ($9 for two pairs), Avent ($6.50 for three pairs) and Gerber/NUK ($6 for three pair) our are top picks.
+If you prefer reusable, washable pads, Avent and Gerber/NUK our are top picks.
 Another pad recommended by a reader is LilyPadz made from silicone; they are streamlined and reusable.
-They can be worn with or without a bra and cost about $23 per pair.
+They can be worn with or without a bra but they cost substantially more than other pads.

 Cracked nipples from nursing or pumping or both?
 We feel your pain.
 So let’s talk relief.